crmlab-uab/251227_validated_genesets/docs/kinases/GENOME_VALIDATION_SUMMARY.md

 - **Note**: Mouse has Cdk11b (MGI:88353) but NOT Cdk11a
 - **Action**: Should be REMOVED from mouse source list

-## Unvalidated Kinases (GO Terms)
+## Unvalidated Sources (GO Terms)

-From previous validation, 11 kinases lack GO kinase evidence:
+From previous validation, 11 sources (kinases) lack GO kinase evidence:

 1. **Abr** - In genome ✓, needs literature validation
 2. **Cdk11a** - NOT in genome ✗, remove